Node-RED for Cloud Connect

 The CC API function node can be used to connect to a Cloud Connect API.
 It supports input and output for the APIs.

-• Drag the CC API node onto the node-red flow canvas.
+CC APInode onto the node-red flow canvas. - Connect an

 Example payloads for the various endpoints